aleen42/PersonalWiki/post/auto_deployed_gitbook_projects/auto_deployed_gitbook_projects.md

 }
 ```

 At this moment, GitBook only builds modified pages, and I just need to configure Travis CI to build it up.
-In order to use custom GitBook to build, I have changed GitBook client tools to accept `local` as a validated version in `book.json`:
+To use custom GitBook to build, I have changed GitBook client tools to accept `local` as a validated version in `book.json`:

 ```json
 {
     "gitbook": "local"